• Home

 Sigmund Freud, the father of psychoanalysis who helped us to understand the role of unconscious motivation, said that love and work are the cornerstones of our humanness.
 That work part is downplayed now, and that can make therapeutic work less effective for compulsives.

 We don’t need to interpret “work” as just career or whatever you do to make your rent.
 Lots of different challenges can satisfy it.
 Writing and producing a new play.
-Organizing the basement so you can finally find that Hello Kitty toaster you almost threw out years ago.
+Organizing the basement so you can finally find that Hello Kitty toaster you almost threw out three years ago.
 Or learning how to quit being defensive when people tease you about your need for order.
 It’s all very gratifying.
 In fact, I’d say these can be some of the most fulfilling things we do.

 Mastery Gone Awry